VOLTTRON/volttron/docs/source/core_services/drivers/driver_configuration/ecobee_web_driver.rst

         If only one user is running Ecobee drivers on a platform, this value can be left at the default, but it should contain some string in any case.

-        PROXY_IDENTITY - This should match the string provided as the identity when installing the HTTP Proxy agent. failure to provide a matching identity will result in the platform being unable to send requests to the HTTP Proxy agent, which is required to be running for the Ecobee driver's operations.
+        CACHE_IDENTITY - This should match the string provided as the identity when installing the Driver HTTP Cache agent. failure to provide a matching identity will result in the platform being unable to send requests to the Driver HTTP Cache agent, which is required to be running for the Ecobee driver's operations.

         CONFIG_NAME - This should directly match the device topic used in the